neilbartlett/decimal-computation-schmid-1974/README.md

       ]LINK.status
  ```

-Once loaded you can test the APL.
-The following should Table 7.3 on page 168 of the book.
+Once loaded, you can test the APL.
+The following function call should generate Table 7.3 on page 168 of the book.

 ```
       #.decimalcomputation.COSANDSIN 30